paulahemsi/netwhat/README.md

 * [What is a port from an IP point of view and what is it used for when connecting to another device](#what_is_a_port_from_an_IP_point_of_view_and_what_is_it_used_for_when_connecting_to_another_device)

-Networks connect devices

-the goal of the network is to move information from one device to another

-to share information, they must speak the same language -> protocols (instructions of how to handle the information)

 ## What_is_an_IP_address

 [What is an IP Address – Definition and Explanation](https://www.kaspersky.com/resource-center/definitions/what-is-an-ip-address)